-A.36.
+- A.37.
 The permittee shall have installed and shall calibrate, maintain, and operate a continuous emission monitor in the stack to measure and record the nitrogen oxide emissions from this source.
 The continuous emissions monitoring systems must comply with the certification and quality assurance, and other applicable requirements from 40 CFR 60, Appendix B, Performance Specification 2 (July 2, 1992) or 40 CFR 75, whichever is more stringent.
-Periods of startup, shutdown, malfunction, and fuel switching shall be monitored, recorded, and reported as excess emissions when emission levels exceed the standards in specific conditions A.8. - A.10. following the format of 40 CFR 60.7 (1997 version).
-[AC53-214903 / PSD-FL-190
+Periods of startup, shutdown, malfunction, and fuel switching shall be monitored, recorded, and reported as excess emissions when emission levels exceed the standards in specific conditions A.8.
+A.11. following the format of 40 CFR 60.7 (1997 version).
+[AC53-214903; PSD-FL-190] - A.38.
+For the purposes of 40 CFR 60.13, all continuous monitoring systems required under applicable subparts shall be subject to the provisions of 40 CFR 60.13 upon promulgation of performance specifications for continuous monitoring systems under Appendix B of 40 CFR 60 and, if the continuous monitoring system is used to demonstrate compliance with emission limits on a continuous basis,

-A.37.
-For the purposes of 40 CFR 60.13, all continuous monitoring systems required under applicable subparts shall be subject to the provisions of 40 CFR 60.13 upon promulgation of performance specifications for continuous monitoring systems under Appendix B of 40 CFR 60 and, if the continuous monitoring system is used to demonstrate compliance with emission limits on a continuous basis, Appendix F of 40 CFR 60, unless otherwise specified in an applicable subpart or by the Administrator.
+Appendix F of 40 CFR 60, unless otherwise specified in an applicable subpart or by the Administrator.
 Appendix F is applicable December 4, 1987.
 [40 CFR 60.13(a)]

-{Permitting Note: The requirements for the NO_X CEMS which are installed and maintained in accordance with 40 CFR 75 are at least as stringent as the requirements of 40 CFR 60, and are an acceptable alternative to this condition.}
+{Permitting Note: The requirements for the NO_x CEMS which are installed and maintained in accordance with 40 CFR 75 are at least as stringent as the requirements of 40 CFR 60, and are an acceptable alternative to this condition.}

-- A.38.
+A.39.
 All continuous monitoring systems (CMS) or monitoring devices shall be installed such that representative measurements of emissions or process parameters from the affected facility are obtained.
 Additional procedures for location of continuous monitoring systems contained in the applicable Performance Specifications of Appendix B of 40 CFR 60 shall be used.
-[40 CFR 60.13(f)] - A.39.
-Use of NO_x CEMS For Continuous Compliance.
-Pursuant to 40 CFR 64.2(b)(1)(vi), the applicant has elected to use the existing certified Acid Rain NO_X continuous emissions monitor as a continuous compliance determination method in order to be exempted from the Compliance Assurance Monitoring (CAM) requirements contained in 40 CFR 64.
-[40 CFR 64.2(b)(vi); and, Applicant Request]
+[40 CFR 60.13(f)]